Frequently asked questions about our organic and free range poultry

 What courier service do we use and how reliable are they?

-We send our deliveries out with APC who are an overnight courier service which allows your order to arrive early the next morning at your home.
-All our deliveries sent with APC are guaranteed to arrive before 12pm which ensures a reliable service.
+We send our deliveries out either by our own drivers on local delivery routes, or with APC who are an overnight courier service which allows your order to arrive early the next morning at your home.
+All our deliveries sent with APC are guaranteed to arrive before 1pm which ensures a reliable service.

 Free Range Duck